StarNuik/re-space2d/README.md

 # Challenge design
 Finish in a week

-2 days on the weekend: mostly programming
+* 1-2 days of programming

-2-3 evenings of work days: mostly polish
+* 2-3 days of content setup

+PS:
+* 1 day of GUI drafting